panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 ## 6. The side-effect cleanup

-There are side-effects that need cleanup: close a socket, clear timers.
+Some side-effects need cleanup: close a socket, clear timers.

 If the `callback` of `useEffect(callback)` returns a function, then `useEffect()` considers this as an *effect cleanup*: